bikegirl/academic-kickstart/content/home/research_project.md

 +++
+## This is a widget page (this does not show up under research)
+## If you want research to show up under research section go to research folder in the source directory (different section than this)
 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.